Daddy Cool (Boney M. song): Year-end charts

-Cover versions
+Cover versions and sports usage

 Placebo included a cover version in their 2003 album Covers.
 The song was covered by Latvian trio Melo-M featuring vocals by original Boney M. singer Maizie Williams on their 2007 album Singalongs.
-"Daddy Cool" was used in an advert for Vauxhall, promoting their Zafira GSi.
+"Daddy Cool" was used in an advert for Vauxhall, promoting their Zafira GSi, as well as in a Venmo ad in 2024.
 The song was sampled by Korean hip hop band DJ Doc for their 2000 single "Run to You".

+Raghav Sachar recreated the song for the 2009 Hindi film of the same name as its title theme.

+The song is sung by Sheffield Wednesday supporters in adulation for their manager Danny Röhl.
+In place of the lyric 'Daddy, Daddy Cool' the supporters passionately sing "Danny, Danny Röhl'.
+Danny Röhl has spoken of his| thankfulness and confirmed that the first time he heard it sung that it gave him goosebumps.

+WWE fans have also taken to chanting wrestler names in tune to the chorus after chants were heard during a European tour in early 2025; chants of "Cody, Cody Rhodes", "Dirty, Dirty Dom", and "Roman, Roman Reigns" are frequently heard at WWE events.